adhirahmadian/MyPortofolio/README.md

 # _Project Data Science_
-I did this Project using python version 3.
+I did all of this Project using python version 3.
 Click the link on each project to see the data and a complete explanation.

 ## **Project 1**
 In this project, I made a prediction whether a prospective customer will pay off his loan.